Ehtishammushtaq/SIA-Policy-Push-VM/Readme.md

-push_policy.py      the only script you run config.json         credentials, URLs, and all defaults uap_policies.csv    the policies. this is what you edit. principals.json     OUTPUT. audit artifact, regenerated each run. do not edit. unresolved.txt      OUTPUT. written only when a principal fails to resolve.
+push_policy.py      the only script you run config.json         credentials, URLs, and all defaults uap_policies.csv    the policies. this is what you edit. principals.json     OUTPUT. audit artifact, regenerated each run. do not edit.. unresolved.txt      OUTPUT. written only when a principal fails to resolve.
 ```